What the heck is the ‘Internet Of Things’? It seems to be a major buzzphrase in the media these days.

 There are companies out there, like Libelium, who strive to network “any sensor connected to any cloud platform through any communication protocol”.
 In this sense, they are focusing all their efforts on having modularity in daily life and in the functioning of homes, communities, and cities.
 There are hundreds of applications individuals and companies alike are already deploying.
 ‘Smart Cities’ are getting closer and closer to a reality as new technology makes automation and ‘monitoring’ easier and more integrated.
 For example, new chips – ideally distributed across a city – can sense, monitor, and instantly transmit data on things like dust particles in the air, gas concentrations, noise pollution, light usage/conservation, water quality/conservation, radiation levels, parking, traffic, and the smartphones of people as they commute, shop, etc. Take a look, and imagine:

 Crazy, right?
-Sometimes it feels like we're just steps away form living out a Star Trek episode that seemed so fantastical in our youth!
+Sometimes it feels like we’re just steps away from living out a Star Trek episode that seemed so fantastical in our youth!

 Looking for a hi-tech house, or curious to learn more about domestic gadgetry?
 Urbaneer knows all about housing bells and whistles – and what direct purpose they can serve in enhancing the quality of life.
 We’d be delighted to help you learn how some of these features can benefit you, either as a buyer or as a seller.